moriarty83/sol-system-trivia/readme.md

 ## How to Play
 Sol System Trivia is a game meant for two players on a single mobile phone or other device.
-A phone is suggested becaues it's easily passed betwee players.
+A phone is suggested becaues it's easily passed between players.

 1. Once a game length is specified and game begun, a Player 1 is prompted with a question.
 They select an answer and submit it, then hands the device to Player 2 to submit an answer to the same question.